Bleached Hair Turned Green (What To Do)

 Why Does My Bleached Hair Turn Green When Swimming?

-Copper is found in most pools, and this metal is oxidized by chlorine, and it then binds to the proteins in your hair strands, and this is where the green color comes from.
-It is advised to avoid swimming for 24-48 hours after bleaching your hair, to prevent this from happening.
+Copper is found in most pools, and this metal is oxidized by chlorine, which then binds to the proteins in your hair strands, and this is where the green color comes from.

 Will A Purple Shampoo Fix Green Hair From The Pool?

-Purple shampoo will not help to fix hair that has turned green from the swimming pool.
-This is because purple does not cancel green out.
 The right color to cancel green out would be red, which is why some people choose to use ketchup on their hair when it has turned green from the pool!

-This brand on Amazon is salon quality and has a huge variety of colors, including red.
-It’s definitely worth checking out!
+This brand on Amazon is salon-quality and offers a wide variety of colors, including red.

 Can You Dye Over Green Hair?

-You can dye over green hair, but the best color to use would be red, as this will cancel the green tones.
-Pink and purple also help to cover green, but make sure that these dyes do not contain hydrogen peroxide or ammonia, as this could actually make things worse.
+Pink and purple also help cover green, but make sure these dyes do not contain hydrogen peroxide or ammonia, as this could make things worse.

-Up Next: How To Get Purple From Purple Shampoo Out Of Hair
+How To Get Purple From Purple Shampoo Out Of Hair